jdutant/quarto-dockerfiles/README.md

 ### Run Quarto

-Once your image is built, you can run Quarto in any folder
+Once your image is built or pulled, you can run Quarto in any folder
 with:

 ```bash